 These cut down the amount of light entering the surface of the water and can help to control "blanket weed" and "green water".

 Ponds can be made from preformed moulded plastics, flexible sheet liners, reinforced cement mortar and even concrete.
 Natural ponds can be dug into clay ground with variable success.

-Find the perfect water lily for your pond with our pond plant finding toolClick here
+Find the perfect water lily for your pond with our search toolClick here

 Plants with an RHS Award of Garden Merit